jannaee/JSRoadmap/README.md

 - [ ]1.
 What is the JavaScript scope?
     - [ ] 1.
 Why should you keep global variables to a minimum?
     - [ ] 2.
 What is a closure?
+            Functions are not just functions, but closures too.
+The function body has acces to variables defined outside the function's scope.
+    ~~~
+    Example:
+        var me = 'Jannaee Sick';
+        function greetMe(){
+            console.log(`Hello `+ me);
+        }
+        greetMe()
+    ~~~
     - [ ] 3.
 Why do you use closures?
+            Not only to access variables outside of the function, but also 1 use case can be applied to an ajax request. defining a variable early in scope but make i available to a function that may run later (in this case after a sucess)
 - [ ] 2.
 What is a callbacks
     - [ ] 1.
 How do you use a callback?
     - [ ] 2.
 How do you write a callback?